Lidl UK has a few nice Staedtler offers in store again.

 Staedtler’s Noris is near-daily occurrence on UK TV.
 Thanks to its ubiquitousness in schools it is sure to make an appearance in stock footage about primary schools.
 There is however a new place where you can admire the Noris on UK TV: during the day and in the evenings: in TV advertising for an erectile dysfunction blood test.
 Yes, I was also surprised they show this during the day.
 You can see a Noris triplus in two shots.
 First the lead is intact, then the lead is broken off.
 Subtle?

 You can watch the whole advertising below.
 I’m surprised that at the time of posting this blog post it only has 100 views.
 You always think that companies that pay for nation-wide TV advertising must be quite big, but maybe the company behind this is rather small or just doesn’t promote their videos online.

 Continuing the Staedtler Tradition theme from the previous blog posts: Gunther let me know about a photo one of his readers mentioned to him.
 On this photo you can see Peter Gabriel using a Staedtler Tradition.
 I would love to know whether the pencil was Peter Gabriel’s choice or whether the art gallery gave him this pencil.

 Julia Donaldson wrote the text for the previously mentioned book ‘The Detective Dog’ and is world-famous for her Gruffalo book(s).
 It’s great to know that she is also partial to good pencils …and like Sara Ogilvie she is also using Staedtler’s Tradition.

-The screenshots have been taken from Terry Pratchett documentary Back in Black.
-I believe that the use of the images shown in this blog post, falls under “fair dealing” as described by the UK Copyright service.
+The screenshots of Julia Donaldson using a Staedtler Tradition have been taken from the documentary ‘The Magical World of Julia Donaldson’.
+I believe that the use of these images falls under “fair dealing” as described by the UK Copyright service.